kr15h/projection-mapping-with-rpi/slides.md

 ---

+# openFrameworks Basics

+Download latest **release** version of openFrameworks.

+**openframeworks.cc/download**

+---

+# Learning openFrameworks

+Use the following sources to find documentation about available functionality of openFrameworks.

+- openframeworks.cc/documentation
+- openframeworks.cc/learning

+---

+# Learning C++

+Even the hardest coconuts in the field of C++ do look up the language reference and they do it often.
+Use the following sources to find answers.

+- cppreference.com
+- cplusplus.com
+- stackoverflow.com

+---

 # openFrameworks Versions

 openFrameworks comes as a folder.
 It is a good idea to keep the version numbers and develop you applications against a speciffic version.